Flint Charter Review Commission

 Once their review has been completed and recommendations made, the revised charter will placed on the ballot for a decision by the city’s registered voters.
 If the Charter is given the go-ahead, it will become the guiding document for the city.
 If rejected, the Commission has the ability to submit up to two additional revisions to voters.
 If no charter revision is passed after the third attempt, then the commission is dissolved and the current charter would remain in place.
 Flint’s current charter has been in place since it was adopted by a vote of the people on November 5, 1974.

-The Flint Charter Review Commission is accepting comments on their proposed City of Flint Charter until March 6, 20...Read More
+The Flint Charter Review Commission is done accepting comments on their proposed City of Flint Charter.
+The Comm...Read More

 Meeting to Discuss Overview of Proposed Changes to the Flint City Charter